angolini/docs/source/porting-guide/pg-spl-kernel.rst

 .. prompt:: text

     recipes-bsp/device-tree/
     ├── lmp-device-tree
     │   └── <board>.dts
     └── lmp-device-tree.bbappend

-The strategy of using the dts file separated from the Linux Kernel source code is used to avoid forking the kernel for including any new dtb, so the ``lmp-device-tree`` which is based on the Yocto Project device-tree class.
+The strategy of using the dts file separated from the Linux Kernel source code is helpful to avoid forking the kernel for including any new dtb, so LmP relies on ``lmp-device-tree`` which is based on the Yocto Project device-tree class.

 For the kernel configuration, LmP makes use of the kernel fragments,